-Astronomers capture galactic fireworks in the nearby spiral galaxy, This is an impressive fireworks display, which includes a supermask black hole: Astronomers capture galactic fireworks in the nearby spiral galaxy: This impressive display of fireworks, which includes a supermassive black hole, massive shock waves and a huge gas tank, is taking place in an intermediate spiral galaxy called Messier 106.
+Astronomers capture galactic fireworks in the nearby spiral galaxy: This impressive display of fireworks, which includes a supermassive black hole, massive shock waves and a huge gas tank, is taking place in an intermediate spiral galaxy called Messier 106.

-This composite image shows the spiral galaxy Messier 106 similar to the Milky Way: X-rays from NASA’s Chandra X-ray Observatory are shown in blue, with much larger radio data from Carl Zanski of the NSF in purple, optical data from NASA shown.
+This composite image shows the spiral galaxy Messier 106 similar to the Milky Way: X-rays from NASA’s Chandra X-ray Observatory are shown in blue, with much larger radio data from Carl Zanski of the NSF in purple optical data from NASA shown.

 Also known as M106 or NGC 4258, the galaxy was discovered in 1781 by Pierre Mechin, an assistant to Charles Messier.
-However, NASA astronomers said: “Messier 106 is famous because our galaxy has two additional spiral arms, which glow with X-rays, optical and radio.”
+However, NASA astronomers said: Messier 106 is famous because our galaxy has two additional spiral arms, which glow with X-rays, optical and radio.

 “These jets hit the disk of the galaxy and generate shock waves.
 These shock waves, in turn, heat the gas, which is mainly composed of hydrogen molecules, to thousands of degrees.
 The lunar observation reveals huge bubbles of hot gas on and under the Messier 106 plane.

 The rejection of disk gas by the jet has important implications for the fate of this galaxy.
 He estimates that all remaining gases will be pumped within the next 300 million years, until it recovers in some way.

-“Because most of the gas in the disk has already been expelled, there is less gas available to create new stars,” he said.

-“In fact, we use Spitzer data to estimate that stars are forming in the central regions of Messier 106, at a rate approximately 10 times lower than the Milky Way.”
+“Because most of the gas in the disk has already been expelled.
+There is less gas available to create new stars,” he said.
+In fact, we use Spitzer data to estimate that stars are forming in the central regions of Messier 106, at a rate approximately 10 times lower than the Milky Way.

 Using data from the ESA Herschel Space Observatory, astronomers confirmed estimates of Spitzer data from low star formation rates in the central regions of Messier 106.
 Herschel data was also used to make an independent estimate of how much gas resides in the center of the galaxy.